starwindz/swos-port/docs/build.md

 `swos-port` is composed of several inter-dependent projects.
 Goal of this document is to describe those dependencies and their build steps in high-level and give overview to help anyone interested in understanding the build system, improving it or creating a better one.
+However as mentioned this is only a high level overview, for complete details Visual Studio build files would need to be consulted.

 ## `ida2asm`

-Project at the bottom of dependency chain that build first is`ida2asm`.
+Project at the bottom of dependency chain that builds first is`ida2asm`.
 Detailed informations about `ida2asm` can be found [here](ida2asm.md), but in a nutshell it is a tool to convert assembly output from IDA into a real assembly file(s) that can be assembled by MASM cleanly without errors.

-In order for it to build successfully token lookup function must be generated from Python source file:
+First step in building `ida2asm` is to build the token lookup function.
+It is generated from Python source
-`ida2asm/gen-lookup/gen-lookup.py`.
+file: `ida2asm/gen-lookup/gen-lookup.py`.
 The Python script depends on token list `ida2asm/gen-lookup/tokens.lst` and will output `TokenTypeEnum.h` and `TokenLookup.h`.
+Those will contain lookup function used by the tokenizer which is a state machine built to recognize tokens from `tokens.lst`.

-When successfully built they are included by the rest of C++ sources located in `ida2asm/src`, which are then compiled in the usual manner.
+When successfully built these files are included by the rest of C++ sources located in `ida2asm/src`, which are then compiled in the usual manner.

 ## `token-lookup-tester`